 Basketball players come in all shapes and sizes.
-Some specialize in scoring, some in rebounding, and some in dribbling.
+Some specialize in scoring, some in rebounding, some in dribbling, some in assists, some in dunks, some in setting screens and some in jump shots.
 That being said, there are five basketball positions that traditionally accommodate certain skills.

 Before I breakdown the positions, I want to clarify the numerical labels commonly associated with each position.
 For example, the point guard is referred to as the one, the shooting guard the two, the small forward the three, and so on.

 Point Guard (1)

 RELATED: The Shortest Players in NBA History Prove Size Doesn't Matter

 The point guard--often referred to as the floor general-- has the ball in their hands the most.
 They are usually the best ball handler, passer and playmaker.
 The offense runs through them, and it's their job to dictate the pace of the game.
 Point guards create off the dribble with their quickness and are a viable scorer.
 Famous NBA point guards include Allen Iverson, Magic Johnson, Steve Nash, Damian Lillard, Stephen Curry and Chris Paul.

 37 years ago, Michael Jordan made his NBA debut for the Chicago Bulls.